sunholo-data/sunholo-py/docs/blog/2024-10-22-subconscious-genai.md

 * **Our subconscious** - e.g. thoughts we are not aware of, but influence our thoughts.
 I attribute this to internal logging and messages within a GenAI function, that are not surfaced to an outer agent.
 :::

 I believe the messages passed around within a cognitive design can be broken out into the sub-categories above, and that can help us design better performing systems.
-This seems to become important when one starts to work with asynchronous, parrallel calls to GenAI models, which again I think may be because that is more akin to how human brains work, rather than sequential, one at a time API calls we start with when first using GenAI models.
+This seems to become important once one starts to work with asynchronous, parallel calls to GenAI models, which again I think may be because that is more akin to how human brains work, as opposed to sequential, one call at a time API requests we start with when first getting to know GenAI models.

 <!-- truncate -->`

-## Cognitive design and agent orchestration.
+## Cognitive design and agent orchestration

 Using the above approach, I've created bots that takes in various contexts and responds well to a variety of questions.
 It responds quickly, but as it is answering internal monologue influences and evolves the answer as its writing, until the reply ends with a reflective summary on everything it has just said.
 Note this is distinct from prompting techniques such as [ReACT](https://research.google/blog/react-synergizing-reasoning-and-acting-in-language-models/) or [Chain of Thought](https://research.google/blog/language-models-perform-reasoning-via-chain-of-thought/), which rely on a sequential, single API call.
 A parallel approach for calling GenAI models means working at a more [GenOps](https://www.sunholo.com) or data engineering level, aggregating API requests to GenAI models and orchestrating their parrallel returns via async or microservice patterns.